Scifabric/docs.pybossa.com/docs/api/user/intro.md

 3. Delete an existing user via a DEL

 Read action will only return user name and locale for that user.
-If the user access its own page, then all the information will be available to him/her.
+If the user access its page, then all the information will be available to him/her.

 ### Admin users